GYahia/MySQL/UnicornCompanies/ReadMe.md

 FROM INFORMATION_SCHEMA.COLUMNS
 where TABLE_NAME = 'Unicorn_Companies';
 ```

+#### The mistakes in ordering by Valuation came from the fact that it was a string and not a numeric.

 ```{r}
 SELECT `Company`,`Industry` , CAST(`Valuation` AS SIGNED) AS value_cie, `Country`-- in mysql canot cast as int, https://www.w3schools.com/sql/func_mysql_convert.asp
 FROM `Unicorn_Companies`
 WHERE CAST(`Valuation` AS SIGNED) >= 20
 ORDER BY value_cie DESC  ;
 ```
-## Check Age of companies in the list
+### Check Age of companies in the list
 ```{r}
 SELECT `Company`,`Year Founded`,DATE_FORMAT(CURDATE(), '%Y')-`Year Founded` AS age,
     (SELECT Round(DATE_FORMAT(CURDATE(), '%Y')-AVG(`Year Founded`),0)